 “She has been in safe practice and accurately administering medications for five years, so why separate her from practice now?
 It’s a harsh penalty, to begin with—but if they think she is such a danger to the public that they have to suspend her license for half a year now, why were they letting her practice for all this time?
 It’s punishment for the sake of punishment, and not really in the interests of ‘protecting the public’ to suspend her today.”

 Nurses are human and will make mistakes, especially in systems that make it easy to do so because of poorly designed systems and inadequate staffing.
 The system should be fair and allow them due process.
 But we must also be held accountable if we are to deserve the public’s trust.
-Those who engage in criminal or abusive activity or make egregious errors because of incompetence or negligence that results in harm to patients shouldn’t be licensed, and we should all support that.
+Those who engage in criminal or abusive activity or make egregious errors because of incompetence or nurses or even doctor negligence that results in harm to patients shouldn’t be licensed, and we should all support that.